 The ELIE (Extremely Loud Infinitely Expressive) portable speaker series launches in two sizes, E6 and E12, and is positioned well beyond the casual Bluetooth speaker category.
 Fender Audio claims a world-first Waves system-on-chip implementation, designed to deliver higher output and lower distortion from compact enclosures with integrated subwoofers.
 Beyond music playback, ELIE is pitched as a flexible audio hub, capable of handling up to four simultaneous audio channels, mixing Bluetooth sources with wired XLR or 1/4" inputs, and linking multiple speakers in stereo or multi-speaker configurations.

-That hybrid positioning hints at Fender’s desire to blur the line between lifestyle listening and light performance use, though whether that versatility resonates with everyday consumers (or proves unnecessarily complex) will depend on real-world execution, sound quality, and pricing once the products move beyond the CES show floor.
+That hybrid positioning hints at Fender’s desire to blur the line between lifestyle listening and light performance use, though whether that versatility resonates with everyday consumers (or proves unnecessarily complex) will depend on real-world execution, sound quality, and pricing once the products move beyond the recent CES 2026 show floor.

 The MIX headphones take a more overtly modern approach.
 Built around a modular design, they will ship with a USB-C transmitter supporting lossless LHDC-V, low-latency LC3, and Auracast transmission, alongside conventional Bluetooth connectivity.
 Fender Audio claims up to 100 hours of battery life, which, if achieved in practice, would be notable for a wireless headphone, alongside hybrid active noise cancellation, graphene-based 40mm drivers, and support for both wired and wireless listening.
 The modular concept which allows components to be replaced or upgraded over time is an unusual but on-brand nod to Fender’s long-standing instrument upgrade philosophy.